ggozad/mnemonic.js/README.md

 ## License

 `mnemonic.js` is Copyright (C) Yiorgis Gozadinos, Crypho AS.
-It is open-source and distributed under the MIT License.
+It is distributed under the MIT License.